kevinweaver/100DaysOfCode/README.md

 # 100DaysOfCode
+## About
-### I'm a fulltime Rails dev but I can always learn more.
+I'm a fulltime Rails dev but I can always learn more.
 My fulltime project isn't something I can open source which leaves my github a baren wasteland of dotfiles and failed attempts at starting fun side projects.
-### I'd like to spend at least an hour each day learning new things, following tutorials, and expanding my knowledge.
+I'd like to spend at least an hour each day learning new things, following tutorials, and expanding my knowledge.

-## About
-Crediting Richard Littauer and [his medium post](https://medium.com/@richlitt/100-days-of-code-5e9a4dc6d56b) as well as E. Wilson and [her medium post](https://medium.freecodecamp.com/i-took-on-the-100daysofcode-challenge-and-here-are-my-results-8e442f56d750#.o27dh9hdk)

 ## Rules
 Every day I will link to the repo, folder, file, or tutorial that I am working on.